Verified Purchase reviews are the gold standard for Amazon reviews. They hold more weight, both for rankings and converting customers.

 There are several ways to deal with negative Amazon reviews:

 - Respond to them on the Amazon page.
-Use the negative review as an opportunity to show off your customer service.
+Use the review as an opportunity to show off your customer service.
 Reframe the conversation in the minds of potential customers who read the negative review.

 - Gather feedback from negative reviews to improve your products going forward.